 Read these two articles about the hygiene hypothesis.
 Form an opinion (250 words max.
 Please ignore the error in word-count for this assignment found at the end of Module 4), citing information from the articles, about whether or not you agree or disagree with the proposed hypothesis: a lack of childhood exposure to germs and certain infections restricts normal immune system development and can make individuals more susceptible to disease later in life.

 I disagree with the hygiene hypothesis but I agree with the biome depletion hypothesis.
-In the article “Educate Your Immune System,” an argument was made in favour of the hygiene hypothesis but one sentence was glazed over.
+In the article “Educate Your Immune System,” an argument was made in favor of the hygiene hypothesis but one sentence was glazed over.
 “They controlled for diet, so it probably wasn’t food — although the Finns generally eat more packaged foods than the Russians” (1).
 This is a serious topic that the author is ignoring.
 Packaged foods can easily manipulate a person’s microbiome (in a single day), and suggesting that diet was controlled but Finns ate more packaged foods suggests that diet wasn’t controlled (2).
 A scientific study about the microbiome that doesn’t strictly control for diet, isn’t scientific.
-In places where there are more pathogens, there is less variety in diet, and packaged foods are less available.
-The article “The “hygiene hypothesis” for allergic disease is a misnomer”, suggests that the cause of autoimmune disorders is because of biome depletion (3).
+In places where there are more pathogens, there is less variety in the diet, and packaged foods are less available.
+The article “The “hygiene hypothesis” for an allergic disease is a misnomer”, suggests that the cause of autoimmune disorders is because of biome depletion (3).
 The hygiene hypothesis isn’t a misnomer, it’s just incorrect.
 Biome depletion is much more likely and its diet that influences the microbiome.
 The microbiome plays a role in whether autoimmune diseases develop, not a lack of childhood exposure to germs and certain infections.
 People in places with a higher prevalence of autoimmune disorders consume more packaged foods, grains, and sugar than places with a lower prevalence of autoimmune disorders (4).
 I believe it’s just a coincidence that places that eat processed foods are also cleaner.

 - Velasquez-Manoff, Moises.
 “Educate Your Immune System”. com.
 N.p., 2017.
 Web.
 23 Mar.
 2017.